Ackeraa/todo.nvim/README.md

 </p>

 ## Requirements
-This plugin works in Neovim 0.7 or higher.
+* Neovim 0.7 or higher.

 ## Installation
 Using packer